-This evening features one of the most unique auction events in the city.
-A tradition that started with the first Snap Gala, the auction offers one-of-a-kind photographic commissions by internationally renowned artists.
+This evening features one of the most exciting auction events in the city, offering one-of-a-kind photographic commissions by internationally renowned artists

 David Hartt, a longtime Chicago artist now based in Philadelphia, has a brilliant solo exhibition, Interval, currently on view at the Art Institute.
 Interval shows off Hartt’s sophistication at explaining the meaning of place.
 Hartt can make us see and love a building (Johnson Publishing Company offices), a city (Montreal, Athens, Detroit)—or your own home.

 David Hartt will make a unique 3- to 5-minute film based on a location of your choice.

 Final Product The final product that the purchaser will receive is a 3- to 5-minute video with sound, titled Location.
 The video will be based on a location chosen by the artist following a conversation with the winning bidder.
 The video will be in an edition of 1 with 1 artist proof.
 The final video will be delivered as a digital file on a portable drive, and the artist will suggest an appropriate display method for the video.